-- Receive information about rights, patient conduct and responsibilities in a language and manner the patient, patient representative or surrogate can understand. - Be treated with respect, consideration and dignity. - Be provided appropriate personal privacy. - Have disclosures and records treated confidentially and be given the opportunity to approve or refuse record release except when release is required by law. - Be given the opportunity to participate in decisions involving their health care, except when such participation is contraindicated for medical reasons. - Receive care in a safe setting. - Be free from all forms of abuse, neglect or harassment. - Exercise his or her rights without being subject to discrimination or reprisal with impartial access to medical treatment or accommodations, regardless of race, national origin, religion, physical disability, or source of payment. - Voice complaints and grievances, without reprisal. - Be provided, to the degree known, complete information concerning diagnosis, evaluation, treatment and know who is providing services and who is responsible for the care.
-When the patient's medical condition makes it inadvisable or impossible, the information is provided to a person designated by the patient or to a legally authorized person. - Exercise of rights and respect for property and persons, including the right to - Voice grievances regarding treatment or care that is (or fails to be) furnished. - Be fully informed about a treatment or procedure and the expected outcome before it is performed. - O Have a person appointed under State law to act on the patient's behalf if the patient is adjudged incompetent under applicable State health and safety laws by a court of proper jurisdiction.
-If a State court has not adjudged a patient incompetent, any legal representative designated by the patient in accordance with State law may exercise the patient's rights to the extent allowed by State law. - Refuse treatment to extent permitted by law and be informed of medical consequences of this action. - Know if medical treatment is for purposes of experimental research and to give his consent or refusal to participate in such experimental research. - Have the right to change providers if other providers are available. - A prompt and reasonable response to questions and requests. - Know what patient support services are available, including whether an interpreter is available if he or she does not speak English. - Receive, upon request, prior to treatment, a reasonable estimate of charges for medical care and know, upon request and prior to treatment, whether the facility accepts the Medicare assignment rate. - Receive a copy of a reasonably clear and understandable, itemized bill and, upon request, to have charges explained. - Formulate advance directives and to appoint a surrogate to make health care decisions on his/her behalf to the extent permitted by law and provide a copy to the facility for placement in his/her medical record.

-- Know the facility policy on advance directives. - Be informed of the names of physicians who have ownership in the facility. - Have properly credentialed and qualified healthcare professionals providing patient care.
+- Receive information about rights, patient conduct and responsibilities in a language and manner the patient, patient representative or surrogate can understand. - Be treated with respect, consideration and dignity. - Be provided appropriate personal privacy. - Have disclosures and records treated confidentially and be given the opportunity to approve or refuse record release except when release is required by law. - Be given the opportunity to participate in decisions involving their health care, except when such participation is contraindicated for medical reasons. - Receive care in a safe setting and be free from all forms of abuse, neglect or harassment. - Exercise his or her rights without being subject to discrimination or reprisal with impartial access to medical treatment or accommodations, regardless of race, national origin, religion, physical disability, or source of payment. - Voice complaints and grievances, without reprisal. - Be provided, to the degree known, complete information concerning diagnosis, evaluation, treatment and know who is providing services and who is responsible for the care.
+When the patient's medical condition makes it inadvisable or impossible, the information is provided to a person designated by the patient or to a legally authorized person. - Exercise of rights and respect for property and persons, including the right to - o Voice grievances regarding treatment or care that is (or fails to be) furnished. - o Be fully informed about a treatment or procedure and the expected outcome before it is performed. - O Have a person appointed under State law to act on the patient's behalf if the patient is adjudged incompetent under applicable State health and safety laws by a court of proper jurisdiction.
+If a State court has not adjudged a patient incompetent, any legal representative designated by the patient in accordance with State law may exercise the patient's rights to the extent allowed by State law. - Refuse treatment to extent permitted by law and be informed of medical consequences of this action. - Know if medical treatment is for purposes of experimental research and to give his consent or refusal to participate in such experimental research. - Have the right to change providers if other qualified providers are available. - A prompt and reasonable response to questions and requests. - Know what patient support services are available, including availability of an interpreter if patient does not speak English. - Receive, upon request, prior to treatment, a reasonable estimate of charges for medical care and know, upon request and prior to treatment, whether the facility accepts the Medicare assignment rate. - Receive a copy of a reasonably clear and understandable, itemized bill and, upon request, to have charges explained. - Formulate advance directives and to appoint a surrogate to make health care decisions on his/her behalf to the extent permitted by law and provide a copy to the facility for placement in his/her medical record. - Know the facility policy on advance directives. - Be informed of the names of physicians who have ownership in the facility. - Have properly credentialed and qualified healthcare professionals providing patient care. - A patient receiving care in a health care facility has the right to bring any person of his or her choosing to the patient accessible areas of the healthcare facility to accompany the patient while the patient is receiving treatment or is consulting with his or her health care provider, unless doing so would risk the safety or health of the patient, other patients, or staff of the facility or cannot be reasonably accommodated by the facility.